 François Julien has been a professor at the Telfer School of Management for more than twenty-five years.
 He served as Director of the Telfer MBA Program from 1997 to 2004 and was the Associate Dean (Programs) and Vice-Dean of the Telfer School of Management from 2005 to 2010.
 Over his tenure, he oversaw the creation of the School's first two research-based programs, the M.Sc. in Management and the M.Sc. in Health Systems, led the curriculum revision of all programs offered by the School, and contributed significantly to the quality of the student experience through initiatives such as the creation of the Personal and Leadership Development Program.

 François Julien was appointed Acting Dean of the Telfer School on July 1, 2010 and was appointed Dean of the Telfer School of Management on January 1, 2011.
-His second five-year term began on July 1, 2016.
+His second term began on July 1, 2016 and ended on June 30, 2020.

 As Dean, his duties include: formulating and implementing the School’s strategic plan, developing the academic development plan of the School, including the creation and abolishment of academic programs, managing the operating budget and endowed funds of the School, being the external face of the School, fundraising, cultivating alumni and community relations, establishing international partnerships with other business school and corporate partners, hiring and evaluating full-time professors, and representing the School at the Senate of the University of Ottawa.